Finite-volume scattering on the left-hand cut: Analyticity of the Bethe-Salpeter kernel

 \section{Analyticity of the Bethe-Salpeter kernel}

-In this appendix we give additional details concerning the conditions under which the Bethe-Salpeter kernel is an analytic function of $E$ with exponentially suppressed volume effects.
+In this appendix we give additional details concerning the conditions under which the Bethe-Salpeter kernel is an analytic function of $E$ with exponentially suppressed volume effects in its finite-volume analog.

 The discussion is broken into two subsections: First we analyze the diagram shown in figure~\ref{fig:single_u_channel_loop}(a) from various perspectives to illustrate an important and subtle point about diagrams with $u$-channel-like momentum routing.
-We show that, in our energy range of interest: $(2 M_N)^2 - (2 M_\pi)^2 < s < (2 M_N + M_\pi)^2$, this diagram has no singularities besides the expected two-particle pole.
-At the same time, we find that applying the analysis of section~\ref{sec:loop_cont} to this diagram does lead to neglected singularities inside the term denoted $\mathcal I^{[2]}(P)$, together with spurious poles in the terms that are kept explicit.
-This is an artifact of the partially off-shell kinematics and is removed once all external legs of the Bethe-Salpeter kernel are required to satisfying the on-shell condition.
-It must nonetheless be addressed, since the usual argument uses properties of the partially off-shell Bethe-Salpeter kernel to reach the final result.
+We show that, in our energy range of interest: $(2 M_N)^2 - (2 M_\pi)^2 < s < (2 M_N + M_\pi)^2$, this diagram has no singularities besides that associated with the two-particle $s$-channel cut.
+At the same time, we find that applying the analysis of section~\ref{sec:loop_cont} to this diagram does lead to neglected singularities inside the term denoted $\mathcal I^{[2]}(P)$, together with spurious singularities in the terms that are kept explicit.
+This is an artifact of the partially off-shell kinematics and is removed once all external legs of the Bethe-Salpeter kernel are set on shell.
+The issue must nonetheless be addressed, since our derivation uses properties of the partially off-shell Bethe-Salpeter kernel to reach the final result.

 After demonstrating the issue in detail for the diagram of figure~\ref{fig:single_u_channel_loop}(a), we explain how the result generalizes to all contributions to the Bethe-Salpeter kernel.
 The basic insight is that a diagram with a $u$-channel subdiagram is invariant under the replacement $k \to P - k$, which converts it to a $t$-channel subdiagram.
 In this sense, the distinction between $u$- and $t$-channel is artificial and relies on the particular choice of internal momentum routing.
 This ultimately leads to the definition of $B^{\mathfrak T}$, an intermediate quantity that resolves the issue.
 When the partially off-shell kinematics are projected fully on shell, $B^{\mathfrak T}$ can be safely symmetrized to the usual kernel.
 As a result, our final expressions are not affected by these issues.